 Tacoma Salvation Army (call 253-627-3980) accepts applications for rental assistance on Monday and Tuesday 8am to 10am.

 St. Vincent de Paul is also part of the Saint Andrew's Catholic Church in Tacoma.
 This church can provide some limited rental, mortgage, or housing assistance for those living within Parish boundaries.
 Funding is limited as it is from local donations.
 Also provide referrals to non-profits, charities, and government programs obtain basic needed furniture or other support.
 Call (253) 863 - 4394

 Get information and referrals from the United Way Help Line.
 Call 253-572-4357.
 The Pierce County United Way offers referrals to local resources for financial assistance in paying rent and housing expenses.

 Housing, shelter, and rental grants are available using the Pierce County referral services.
 There are non-profits that operate a soup to nuts housing agency.
 They can provide assessment, free advice and legal aid.
 Also get referrals to Tacoma and Pierce County emergency shelter, transitional, rent programs or affordable housing.
 Services offered to qualified families include eviction prevention , homelessness prevention, government grants, rapid rehousing, and referral for housing or shelter services.
-Address is 1224 S I St Tacoma, WA, 98405, and phone number (253) 682 - 3401
+Call the United Way 211.

 Agape House – The charity offers Christian based transitional housing for men, small families, and women.
 Call 682-1971

 Associated Ministries – They are a member of Coordinated Entry.
-People facing eviction can call this agency to help find resources to stay in their homes or apartments.
+People facing eviction can call this service to help find information on resources to stay in their homes or apartments.
 Clients may be linked to rent programs or homeless prevention.
 In addition, it offers multiple housing assistance programs to help homeless people find shelter.
 Intake number is 253-682-3401.